Integer superharmonic matrices on the $F$-lattice: Hyperbola recursion

 A quadruple of reduced rationals, $(p_1, q_1, p_2, q_2)$ is a {\it Farey quadruple} if $p_1,q_1 = \mathcal{C}(p_2,q_2)$, $p_2$ is odd, and $q_2$ is even.
 Each odd-even pair in a Farey quadruple is a {\it Farey pair}, the second pair are the {\it Farey parents} of each child in the first pair.
 A Farey quadruple $(p_1,q_1, p_2,q_2)$ produces three children

 The {\it modified Farey recursion} begins with the base quadruple

 and generates descendants which are labeled by {\it recursion words} in the free monoid $F_3^{*}$ generated by $\{1,2,3\}$.
 The empty word $\{\}$ corresponds to the base quadruple.
-Each letter in a recursion word corresponds to the type of the child chosen in each step.
-For example $\q_{(12)}$ refers to the resulting quadruple after taking the Type 1 child of the root, then the Type 2 child of that child.
+Each letter in a recursion word corresponds to the type of children chosen in each step.
+For example $\q_{(12)}$ refers to the resulting quadruple after taking the Type 1 children of the root, then the Type 2 children.

 We will also use regex notation: $w = *w'$ for $w' \in F_3^*$ refers to any recursion word $w \in F_3^*$ which ends in $w'$.
 The notation $s^k$ refers to $s \in F_3^*$ concatenated $k$ times, \eg, $3^2 = 3*3$.